broegaard/telemed/README.md

 Broker Library
 ==============

-From the book *Flexible, Reliable Distributed Software*, by *Henrik Bærbak Christensen / Aarhus University / www.baerbak.com*
+From the book *Flexible, Reliable, Distributed Software*, by *Henrik Bærbak Christensen / Aarhus University / www.baerbak.com*, available at LeanPub.com.

 What is this repository for?
 -----------

-Version 1.0 of the Broker library used in teaching context based on the book *Flexible, Reliable Distributed Software*.
+Version 1.0 of the Broker library used in teaching context based on the book *Flexible, Reliable, Distributed Software*.

 This repository serves two purposes.